DevExpress/devextreme-demos/JSDemos/Demos/Charts/PieWithCustomStyles/description.md

 This demo uses patterns for two pie slices: Grid and Stripes.

-To acquire a pattern ID, call the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) method.
+To get the pattern ID, call the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) method.
 Specify method arguments:

 - `options`
 An object with pattern options.